pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-We can convert immutable references of `Clone` types into owned values, i.e. `&T` -> `T`. `Clone` makes no promises about the efficiency of this conversion so it can be slow and expensive.
-To quickly impl `Clone` on a type we can use the derive macro:
+We can convert immutable references of `Clone` types into owned values, i.e. `&T` -> `T`. `Clone` makes no promises about the efficiency of this conversion, so it can be slow and expensive.
+To quickly impl `Clone` on a type, we can use the derive macro:

 ```rust
 #[derive(Clone)]